VERY BRITISH PROBLEMS is back and more awkward than ever in this new paperback edition.

 Not quite sure how, though, off the top of my head.
 Any thoughts?

-Rob Temple is a journalist and founder of the @SoVeryBritish Twitter account, which now has more than one million followers, and a consultant on the official Channel 4 Very British Problems series.
+Rob Temple is a journalist and founder of the @SoVeryBritish Twitter account, which now has more than five million followers, and a consultant on the official Channel 4 Very British Problems series.

 Originally from Peterborough, he moved from South London to the countryside to provide more storage space for his rapidly expanding collection of inedible hot sauces and to be alone with his thought(s).
 He's not that keen on hot drinks but is fine with just water if that's okay?